dreamineering/business-administration/docs/roles/frontdesk-sales.md

 ---
-title: Front Desk Sales
+title: Frontdesk Sales
 ---

-# Front Desk Sales
+# Frontdesk Sales

 This is primarily a **SALES** position, their primary goal is to ensure that all clients leave having booked a return appointment.